 Halloween in New Orleans

 While prowling around the French Quarter there are a number of Voodoo shops you can check out to learn a little more about the history behind these centuries-old spiritual practices.
 The spirit of Marie Laveau, the High Priestess of 19th century New Orleans, can still be felt in the vibes that surround you in some of these shops.
 You might even learn a few spells and mystical incantations.

 Some of these shops plan special events for Halloween, so make sure you stop by and get in on the action.
 You can read about them online by visiting the city’s Voodoo shopping page.

-The French Quarter’s LGBT community is also out in full regalia for Halloween and you can join in the fun at any time during the evening.
-Ground Zero for the action is at Bourbon and St. Ann streets in the heart of the Quarter.
-Elaborate costumes, exciting galas, and drinking and dancing with friends characterize this festive celebration.
+With this year’s theme, “Fall of the Pharaohs”, you can expect elaborate costumes, exciting galas, drinking and dancing with friends and much more.
 The proceeds go to Project Lazarus, a home in New Orleans for people living with AIDS – so you know your good times are going to an even more important cause.

 Krewe of Boo

-New Orleans also has its share of Haunted Houses set up each year by local churches, community organizations and private individuals.
+For those looking for an extra thrill, New Orleans also has its share of Haunted Houses set up each year by local churches, community organizations and private individuals.
 Local listings in the newspaper will give details as the dates get closer.
 A word of caution though: some of these Haunted Houses may be too scary for the youngest children.
 Parental discretion is strongly advised.